Skin Discolouration and Dull Skin

 How is skin discolouration treated?

 - Treatment programmes for skin lightening should always include selected topical creams.
-This would combine a daily protective cream that contains at least an SPF15 sunscreen with a broad spectrum UVA protection.
-In addition this cream would ideally contain active combinations of antioxidants as well as retinoids to increase cell turnover providing protection and lightening.
+This would combine a daily protective cream that contains at least an SPF30 sunscreen with a broad spectrum UVA protection.
+In the evening creams containing combinations of antioxidants, retinoids and skin lightening agents.

-- The long-term control of skin discolouration requires a combination of protection with sunscreens, repair with skin lightening products (that can be either non-prescription or prescription) and the use of lasers and lights such as Fraxel laser, intense pulse lights and pigment specific laser such as the Q-switched Ruby laser.
+- The long-term control of skin discolouration requires a combination of protection with sunscreens, repair with skin lightening products (that can be either non-prescription or prescription) and the use of lasers and lights such as Fraxel laser, intense pulse lights and pigment specific laser such as the Alexandrite laser.

 - Stop smoking all together.
 It is not enough just to cut down.

 How is skin discolouration prevented?
 For a gentler everyday solution to age spots and dull skin use an SPF moisturiser every morning.